Taylor Swift's feline Olivia Benson and other richest celebrity pets to know about

 Late German fashion designer and owner of Chanel, Karl Lagerfeld, once said about his pet Birman Choupette that he would marry the feline companion “if it was legal.”

-Choupette, who has over 128k followers on Instagram, inherited USD 13 million (INR 1o6 crores approximately) from Lagerfeld after his death.
+Choupette, who has over 128k followers on Instagram, inherited USD 13 million from Lagerfeld after his death.
 As per All About Cats, Choupette has a net worth of the same amount.
 One can also see the beautiful feline indulging with various labels such as LucyBalu for collaborations.

 Pontiac

-This Golden Retriever having a USD 5 million (INR 41 crores approximately) net worth, is owned by Late Betty White, best known as Sue Ann Nivens of the classic sitcom The Mary Tyler Moore Show (1970).
+This Golden Retriever having a USD 5 million net worth, is owned by Late Betty White, best known as Sue Ann Nivens of the classic sitcom The Mary Tyler Moore Show (1970).
 Pontiac inherited the amount after the American actor-comedian passed away on 31 December 2021.

 Doug the Pug

-Owned by social media mogul Leslie Mosier, Doug the Pug lives in Nashville, Tennessee and has a net worth of USD 1.5 million (INR 12 crores approximately).
+Owned by social media mogul Leslie Mosier, Doug the Pug lives in Nashville, Tennessee and has a net worth of USD 1.5 million.
 Since 2014, the canine companion has gained over 3.5 million followers on his official Instagram page ‘@itsdougthepug’.

 Tucker

-According to the All About Cats community’s report, this adorable Golden Retriever has a net worth of USD 1.5 million (INR 12 crores approximately).
+According to the All About Cats community’s report, this adorable Golden Retriever has a net worth of USD 1.5 million.
 One of the richest pets owned by YouTube personality and content creator Courtney Budzyn, Tucker has over 3 million Instagram followers and has won the 2021 Pet Influencer Award.

 Marutaro

-With a net worth of USD 1.5 million (INR 12 crores approximately), this popular Shiba Inu has featured in multiple TV advertisements.
+With a net worth of USD 1.5 million, this popular Shiba Inu has featured in multiple TV advertisements.
 Marutaro swooned the internet over, after his dad Shinjiro Ono started his Instagram page.
 The canine companion currently has 2.4 million followers.

 Hero and Featured Images: Courtesy talorswift/Instagram